 As with other inhaled medicines, INCRUSE ELLIPTA can cause paradoxical bronchospasm.
 If paradoxical bronchospasm occurs, instruct patients to discontinue INCRUSE ELLIPTA.

 Instruct patients to be alert for signs and symptoms of urinary retention (e.g., difficulty passing urine, painful urination).
-Instruct patients to consult a physician immediately if any of these signs or symptoms develop.
+Instruct patients to consult a physician immediately if any of these signs or symptoms develops.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Umeclidinium produced no treatment-related increases in the incidence of tumors in 2-year inhalation studies in rats and mice at inhaled doses up to 137 and 295/200 mcg/kg/day (male/female), respectively (approximately 20 and 25/20 times the MRHDID in adults on an AUC basis, respectively).